Make your own Strawberry Rhubarb Chia Jam that is much lower in sugar than any premade version out there and pectin-free. Comes together fast as well!

 So, anyway, I

 You’ll see in the recipe that I’ve added more strawberries than rhubarb.
 I prefer to do this to cut down on the amount of added sugar.
-AND this jam isn’t overly sweet, but it’s easy to adjust to your liking.
+This jam isn’t overly sweet, but that is a very easy to adjust to your liking.

 When you’re cooking down the rhubarb and strawberries, do so minimally.
 Cooking them longer will not only result in less jam (you’re boiling off a bit) but, in my opinion, food should be cooked just enough.
 And since, in this recipe, you won’t need to be mashing the fruit and veggie mixture, but blending it, the fruit doesn’t need to be super duper soft.